 We’ll try to ease the pain a bit by showing you the best (and easiest!) ways to save money on every car rental.
 We’ll also point out how to avoid unnecessary fees and charges for things you may not really need.
 You could save hundreds of dollars on your next car rental by using these tips, so keep them in mind the next time you plan a road trip – and happy motoring!

-1. Use aggregator sites to determine a baseline price
+1. Use car rental aggregator sites to determine a baseline price

-2. Take advantage of coupons and promotional offers
+2. Take advantage of car rental company deals and special offers

 Major car rental company current deals / special offers:

 3. Use a corporate, business, or employer discount